Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software

 \subsection{Baseline and reference MCMC methods}

 A table of baseline MCMC methods is listed in \cref{tab:mcmc_list}.
 The mMALA method can be deduced from the generic mMALA proposal in \cref{eq:mmala} with $\calK(m) = (\calI_{\scrH_{\mu}} + \calH(m))^{-1}\cpr$ as in \cref{eq:ppgh}.
-This method is the same as $\infty$-mMALA in \cite{beskos2017geometric,lan2019adaptive}.
+This method is the same as $\infty$-mMALA by \cite{beskos2017geometric,lan2019adaptive}.
 The DIS-mMALA method uses the DIS approximation of $\mathbb{E}_{M\sim\mu}[\calH(m)]$ in \cref{eq:dis_gnh} as a fixed approximation to $\calH$.
-This method is the same as DR-$\infty$-mMALA in \cite{lan2019adaptive} with a fixed DIS reduced basis, similar to gpCN in \cite{rudolf2018generalized} except that gpCN does not include ppg, similar to LI-Langevin in \cite{cui2016dimension} except that (i) DIS-mMALA do not require prior covariance factorization and (ii) DIS-mMALA has only one step size parameter.
-The LA-pCN \cite{pinski2015algroithms, kim2023hippylibmuq} method utilizes the Laplace approximation to the posterior, which requires solving the following deterministic inverse problem for the maximum a posteriori probability (MAP) estimate \cite{VillaPetraGhattas21, dashti2013MAP}, denoted by $m_{\text{MAP}}\in\scrH_{\mu}$, to construct the proposal distribution
+This method is the same as DR-$\infty$-mMALA by \cite{lan2019adaptive} with a fixed DIS reduced basis, similar to gpCN by \cite{rudolf2018generalized} except that gpCN does not include ppg, similar to LI-Langevin by \cite{cui2016dimension} except that (i) DIS-mMALA do not require prior covariance factorization and (ii) DIS-mMALA has only one step size parameter.
+The LA-pCN method \citep{pinski2015algroithms, kim2023hippylibmuq} utilizes the Laplace approximation to the posterior, which requires solving the following deterministic inverse problem for the maximum a posteriori probability (MAP) estimate \citep{dashti2013MAP, VillaPetraGhattas21}, denoted by $m_{\text{MAP}}\in\scrH_{\mu}$, to construct a proposal: